sf-wdi-24/modules/week-03-resetful-server-express/day-04/module-01/readme.md

 <img src="http://i.imgur.com/MVaVKG8.gif" />

 > MongoDB (from humongous) is a cross-platform document-oriented database.
 Classified as a NoSQL database, MongoDB eschews the traditional table-based relational database structure in favor of JSON-like documents with dynamic schemas (MongoDB calls the format BSON), making the integration of data in certain types of applications easier and faster.
-Released under a combination of the GNU Affero General Public License and the Apache License, MongoDB is free and open-source software.
-[WikiPedia](https://en.wikipedia.org/wiki/MongoDB)
+Released under a combination of the GNU Affero General Public License and the Apache License, MongoDB is free and open-source software. <a href="https://en.wikipedia.org/wiki/MongoDB" target="_blank">WikiPedia</a>

 Wow, hella hardcore...
 NO.